Reshape Your Breasts With Mastopexy in Austin

 Recovery and Long-Lasting Results

 You will have some bruising, swelling and discomfort after your breast lift, but we will provide you with medication and instructions to keep those side effects to a minimum.
 Patients usually return to work within a week, as long as their jobs are not overly strenuous.
 Light activity like walking can be resumed in two weeks and regular aerobic exercise within four weeks to give the breasts time to fully heal.
-Dr. Fisher will be monitoring your recovery process through regular follow-up appointments and will advise you on whether this timeline should be modified based on your healing progress.
+We will be monitoring your recovery process through regular follow-up appointments and will advise you on whether this timeline should be modified based on your healing progress.

 The Body You Had, The Body You Want